The Most Common CMD Commands That Every Windows User Should Know

 Windows automatically marks the drive to scan chkdsk when it indicates that the local sector drive has a broken sector, missing clusters, or other physical or logical errors.

-If you think the hard drive is broken, you can scan it yourself.
+If you think the hard drive is broken, scan it yourself.
 The most basic command is chkdsk c, which quickly scans the C drive without restarting the computer.
-If you use parameters such as f / or r / or x / or b / as: chkdsk / f / r / x / bc, chkdsk corrects all errors, recovers data, or clears the list of bad sectors.
+Using parameters such as f / or r / or x / or b / as: chkdsk / f / r / x / bc, chkdsk corrects all errors, recovers data, or clears the list of bad sectors.